 The winner of this year’s Academy Award for Best Foreign Film was the Hungarian drama Son of Saul.
 In the movie, a concentration camp inmate receives special treatment from the Nazi guards because he assists with post-execution clean-up.
 To be more specific, he separates the corpses from their gold fillings, eyeglasses, and wedding rings.

 I haven’t seen the film so I cannot say for certain which camp the story was set in, but the premise seems in line with tales I’ve been told at all three “death camps” that I have had the opportunity to visit.
 In 2000, I toured Auschwitz-Birkenau, in southern Poland.
 In 2009, I visited Dachau, in Bavaria.
 Finally, in 2012, I explored Sachsenhausen, in the former East Germany.
 Three different places, three sobering experiences.

 Poland, from where my maternal ancestors are descended, is one of those countries that, since childhood, I always imagined to exist in black-and-white.
-When I made it to Poland for the first time in 2000, it was to the city of Krakow, and just ten years since the fall of Communism in that corner of Europe.
+When I made it to Poland for the first time in 2000, it was to the city of Krakow, and barely ten years since the fall of Communism in that corner of Europe.
 Other cities, such as Berlin and Prague, had rebounded gloriously, and except for some hideous high rise apartments in the outskirts of town, had successfully shed most traces of their impoverished, 60-year Communist blight.
 Parts of Krakow, though, seemed stuck in the dark ages.
 The city’s Old Town was a glorious miracle of Baroque architecture and cobblestone pedestrian roads, but its train station, to name just one place, was woefully run down, with inadequate signage, and employed a staff of fright-wigged babushkas so mean that you wanted to go crying back to your $40-złoty youth hostel.

 Auschwitz-Birkenau, the mother of all concentration camps, was just 90 minutes outside the city by local train.
 I went with a friend, and we somehow managed to find the right train to Oswecim and, better yet, to disembark at the correct train station.
 People were leaving the site as we arrived, and some of them were in tears.